Training structure

 - Adaptive development mechanisms in response to abiotic factors: light, gravity, cold.

-Certain aspects of development will also be analyzed from an evolutionary perspective, by studying the role of developmental genes in the diversification and evolution of developmental processes in land plants (evolution of the root system, floral architecture, etc.).
+Certain aspects of development will also be analyzed from an evolutionary perspective by studying the role of developmental genes in the diversification and evolution of developmental processes in terrestrial plants (evolution of the root system, floral architecture, etc.).

 ECTS